darthinvader/daggerheart-tools/memory-bank/progress.md

 ### August 11, 2025 (latest)

-- Equipment drawer: Replaced global Pack/Free with per-tab Source filters (Default/Homebrew/All) on Primary and Secondary.
+- Equipment drawer: Replaced global Pack/Free with per-tab Source filters (Default/Homebrew/All) on Primary and Secondary and removed Pack mode entirely (free-form only).
 Enlarged controls (outline, lg), added option counts, and an empty-state hint when filters hide all items.
 Fixed onValueChange to ignore empty values so lists update reliably.
 Accessibility: drawer scaffold now has a description wired via aria-describedby.
 - Tests: Updated equipment drawer test to use Source=All for cross-slot behavior and to scope queries to visible tab panels.
 Full suite green locally.
 - Quality gates: Type-check PASS; Build PASS.